Can food trucks join the National Food Truck Association?

 I want to start a food truck business, where do I start?

-A: Research, research, research.
+A: Start with our tutorials: Link.
+Then Research, research, research.
 Running a Food Truck for Dummies by Richard Myrick is a great resource.
 The most important thing you can do is gather information.
 Start with the “where.”
 Where will you operate your business?
 New York?
 Los Angeles County?
 What cities?
 Do those cities/counties permit trucks?
 Do you plan on renting or buying?
 Nothing beats a call or a visit to your local City Hall and regional Health Department.
 Connecting with your regions regulatory agencies will ensure that you get the most up to date information straight from the people enforcing the laws.
 When you know you can open, call around to different commissaries, truck manufacturers and truck rental companies to get quotes and information.

 Can I buy a truck and drive it across the Country vending wherever I want?